-But, as lockdown continues in various tiers, people get used to an increasingly online experience, and working from home looks set to become the ‘norm’ for many – and serious consideration should be given to the Build to Rent model and how the lessons learned during the pandemic can in fact accelerate a much more resilient and future focussed experience for customers.
+But, as lockdown continues in various tiers, people get used to an increasingly online experience, and working from home looks set to become the ‘norm’ for many – and serious consideration should be given to the Build to Rent model and how the lessons learned during the pandemic can in fact accelerate a much more resilient and future focused experience for customers.

 With Build to Rent becoming a lifestyle choice from young professionals to retirees, the ‘sales’ process needs to more closely mirror that of a new build development.
 Viewings need to be virtual, more sensory and sophisticated, providing choice, control and customisation to the prospective renter.

 Triadic Labs had Build to Rent in mind when it added new features to its Triadic Dash platform, which enables the marketing of rooms much earlier than practical completion – thanks to the ability to create entire developments virtually for prospective customers to view and make offers in a fully online and immersive experience.

 The platform provides the customer with complete control as to where they view in their own time – they’re not restricted to a show apartment 360 video.
 They can virtually walk through the entire development if they so choose, looking at different apartments, communal spaces and amenities – without the 3D glasses of headsets previously required for virtual reality technology.